 Baseline: In 2014, there were 50,157 people age 18-64 who received services from one of the following programs: Home and Community-Based Waiver Services, Mental Health Targeted Case Management, Adult Mental Health Rehabilitative Services, Assertive Community Treatment and Medical Assistance for Employed Persons with Disabilities (MA-EPD).
 Of the 50,157 total MA recipients, there were 6,137 in competitive integrated employment.

-- The 2017 goal to develop a data system is in process.
-[Reported in - [Reported in November 2017] - The 2017 annual goal to increase by 1,500 over baseline was met.
-[Reported in November 2017]
+- The 2017 goal to develop a data system is in process. - The 2017 annual goal to increase by 1,500 over baseline was met.